avera1988/Genome_Assembly_lecture/Doc/FastQC.md

  ```console
 [veraponcedeleon.1@unity-1 Illumina]$ firefox DacBet_1_fastqc.html.html
  ```
- ### Exercise 1 Produce all fastQC reports for all Illumina and PacBio fastq from Raw_reads_soft and Raw_reads_heavy files using the command line.
+ ### Exercise 1 Produce all fastQC reports for all Illumina and PacBio fastq from Raw_reads_soft files using the command line.